-4. Work with TikTok Influencers to Grow Your Brand
+4. Work with TikTok Creators to Grow Your Brand

 Don’t know where to start?
-Visit the TikTok Creator Marketplace—it’ll help you find influencers and micro-influencers to work with.
-You’ll be able to see engagement rates and follower demographics to see if an influencer is the right fit for your brand.
+Visit the TikTok Creator Marketplace—it’ll help you find creators and micro-creators to work with.
+You’ll be able to see engagement rates and follower demographics to see if a creator is the right fit for your brand.

-If you can’t afford an influencer, consider working with a microinfluencer.
+If you can’t afford a creator, consider working with a microcreator.
 These individuals often have smaller audiences but more close-knit communities.
 Their reach isn’t as impressive, but their engagement and influence with their following are usually substantial.

 5. Strengthen Customer Relationships with Engagement

-While it’d be nice for TikTok to be a money-maker or traffic-driver for your business, it can serve other purposes.
-You could use TikTok simply as a brand community builder.
+While it’d be nice for TikTok to be a money-maker or traffic-driver for your business, it can serve other purposes, too.

 Shifting your focus from marketing and sales frees you up to be more creative with your content.
 Sing, dance, laugh, and have fun.
 It’ll help you have a good time on the platform and make you more approachable to your audience.